daniel-luper/simple-mind-mapper/README.md

 - Ctrl + UpArrow, Ctrl + DownArrow changes size of text in selected textbox
 - Ctrl + B will bold text in selected textbox
 - Ctrl + I will italicize text in selected textbox
+- Del will delete selected textbox and all lines connected to it

 ## Features
 - [x] Draggable textboxes